 Lorena is Cree-Anishinabe from the Sagkeeng First Nation in Manitoba.
 She is an associate professor in the Department of Indigenous Studies at the University of Winnipeg.
 She has spoken nationally and internationally and has authored articles on residential school issues and Aboriginal language rights in Canada.
 Since 2003, Lorena has been an advocate for Aboriginal Residential School Survivors as well as Children of Residential School Survivors.
 She was a task force member and contributor to the Assembly of First Nation’s Report on Canada’s Dispute Resolution Plan to compensate for abuses in Indian Residential Schools.
 Lorena also acted as a legal consultant to the Toronto law firm Thomson, Rogers for the plaintiffs and their counsel in the Baxter National Residential School Class Action as well as to Mother of Red Nations Women’s Council in Manitoba on cultural harm issues.
 Lorena is also a former panel member of the Court Challenges Program of Canada.

-Zahra is a family lawyer and an active member of the Law Society of Ontario, with background in human rights and women’s rights work both in Canada and internationally.
-She currently is on the executive of the Family Law Section of the Ontario Bar Association.
+Zahra is a family lawyer and a Certified Specialist in Family Mediation.
+She is one of the founding partners of the law firm Simpson Taseer LLP.
+She is an active member of the Law Society of Ontario, with background in human rights and women’s rights work both in Canada and internationally.
+She is a member of the executive of the Family Law Section of the Ontario Bar Association and the Advocate Society’s 10+ Standing Committee.
 Her interests lie in the area of violence against women (VAW) and access to justice.
 She earned her common law degree from University of Ottawa, where she was actively involved in the Women’s Division at the Community Legal Clinic.
 Zahra also holds a LL.M. from University of Toronto.
 Prior to being called to the bar, Zahra worked for several years with women’s rights organizations including Asia Pacific Forum on Women, Law and Development, advocating for women’s rights at the regional level and at the United Nations.
 At law school, Zahra received the Bertha Wilson scholarship for human rights.

 Naomi is a bilingual executive currently working as the Academic Administrator of the Faculty of Law, Common Law Section of the University of Ottawa.
 This role ensures the integrated direction, planning and coordination of all academic and administrative activities of the Faculty of Law, Common Law Section.
 She has spent the past eighteen years at the University of Ottawa, taking on roles with increasing responsibilities in the academic, finance, administrative, operation and research sector.
 She has more than ten years of management experience and a high sense of understanding in the areas of strategic and financial operation, research management and teaching within the post-secondary education sector.
 In 2018, she was the recipient of the Outstanding Staff Service Award of the Faculty of Law, Common Law Section.